jdelrue/info_grid/docs/developers/Deploying a container guide.md

-4- Now using the node client, mount your sources for your website on the node:
+4- Now using the node client, mount your sources for your website on the node accordingly

 ```
-ncl.client.system('mkdir -p /mnt/websites/myfirstweb').get()
+ncl.client.system('mkdir -p /mnt/storagepools/sdb/websites').get()
 ```

 5- Now using the container [template](https://github.com/threefoldtech/0-templates/tree/development/templates/container) , make your Container data args: